Philosophy Department Sends Team to National Competition

 Zackary Dakawich, Derek Diemer, Ryan McGuire

-At philosophy competitions, teams are posed ethical cases by a moderator.
-The teams are then scored by a panel of judges based on their responses to the cases, arguing for a moral framework and practical recommendations as solutions to the problem.
+At Ethics Bowl, teams are posed ethical cases by a moderator.
+The teams are then scored by a panel of judges based on their responses to the cases, arguments for a moral framework and practical recommendations as solutions to the problem.

-At the Ethics Bowl in Dallas, the Cal Poly team defeated Indiana University in the first round, tied Lynchburg College in the second round and ultimately lost in the third round to Youngstown State University.
+At the Ethics Bowl in Dallas, the Cal Poly team defeated Indiana University in the first round, tied Lynchburg College in the second round, but ultimately lost in the third round to Youngstown State University.